dlxneamtu/git101/README.md

 4. Create development branch on Git and fetch so that it is usable locally
 5. Create local development branch
 6. Add files and modify existing file and push to development branch
-7. Switch backc(checkout) to master branch and check that dev files are gone
+7. Switch back (checkout) to master branch and check that dev files are gone
 8. Do change on a common file on master branch
 9. Merge dev changes to master and resolve conflict

-gerve